 If you want to look through more than 50 prospects at a time, you can always add more.
 To do that, you need to unfold Add prospects tab at the top of the table and choose to Generate option.
 Then, you will be able to choose a number of prospects that you want to generate in your table.

 The next step is Sequences, where you define how you want to contact the people you accepted in the previous step.
 A sequence consists of a set of Templates (individual emails) which you can edit at any time and also use in different sequences.
 You can see how to create them here.

-When it comes to the content of your messages, check out our Top performing sequence, it’s a good example of how a successful campaign should look like.
+When it comes to the content of your messages, check out our Top-performing sequence, it’s a good example of what a successful campaign should look like.

-Email accounts step allows you to choose an email channel from which you’d like to send out the campaign.
+The email accounts step allows you to choose an email account from which you’d like to send out the campaign.
 You can also select a date on which the campaign should be started.
-On the timeline you can see when the messages are scheduled.
+On the timeline, you can see when the messages are scheduled.
 Please bear in mind, that the scheduled messages have to stay under the sending limits (sometimes they share the limits with the other campaigns going out from the same email address) and follow the time criteria selected by creating the sequence.
 If you want to read more about scheduling messages, check this article.

 Preview & schedule